A new minimal non-$\sigma$-scattered linear order

-Later the methods in \cite{no_real_Aronszajn} and \cite{minimal_unctbl_types} was used to prove Laver's theorem is sharp, i.e, it is impossible to improve the theorem in $ZFC$.
+Later the methods in \cite{no_real_Aronszajn} and \cite{minimal_unctbl_types} were used to prove Laver's theorem is sharp, i.e, it is impossible to improve the theorem in $\ZFC$.

-\begin{thm} \cite{first} If there is a supercompact cardinal, then there is a forcing extension which satisfies CH in which there are no minimal non $\sigma$-scattered linear orders. \end{thm} Note that all of the results proving that Laver's theorem is consistently not sharp were based on the consistency of the minimality of real types or Aronszajn types.
+\begin{thm} \cite{first} If there is a supercompact cardinal, then there is a forcing extension which satisfies $\CH$ in which there are no minimal non-$\sigma$-scattered linear orders. \end{thm} Note that all of the results proving that Laver's theorem is consistently not sharp were based on the consistency of the minimality of real types or Aronszajn types.
 So it is natural to ask the following question. \begin{question} Does any minimal non-$\sigma$-scattered linear order have to be real or Aronszajn type? \end{question} This question is also important from the point of view of the work involved in proving Theorems \ref{no_real_Aronszajn}, \ref{omega_1} and \ref{sharp}.
-An affirmative answer to this question asserts that the assumption $PFA^+$ is not needed in order to obtain the results in \cite{no_real_Aronszajn}.
-Consequently, the model Moore came up with in order to prove Theorem \ref{omega_1} already satisfies "Laver's thorem is sharp."
-Therefore the work in \cite{first} as well as the large cardinal assumption were not needed to prove Theorem \ref{sharp}.
-In this paper we will provide a negatice answer to this question. in particular real and Aronszajn types are not the only possible obstructions to the sharpness of Laver's theorem. \begin{thm} It is consistent with $GCH$ that there is a non $\sigma$-scattered linear order $L$ which contains no real or Aronszajn type and is minimal with respect to not being $\sigma$-scattered. \end{thm} Moreover, Theorem \ref{main} is related the following question which is due to Galvin. \begin{question} \cite[problem 4]{new_class_otp} Is there a linear order which is minimal with respect to not being $\sigma$-scattered and which has the property that all of its uncountable suborders contain a copy of $\omega_1$? \end{question} Note that a consistent negative answer is already given by Theorem \ref{no_real_Aronszajn}.
+An affirmative answer to this question would assert that the assumption $\PFA^+$ would not be needed in order to obtain the results in \cite{no_real_Aronszajn}.
+Consequently, the model Moore came up with in order to prove Theorem \ref{omega_1} would already satisfy ``Laver's thorem is sharp."
+Therefore the work in \cite{first} as well as the large cardinal assumption would not be needed to prove Theorem \ref{sharp}.
+In this paper we will provide a negative answer to this question.
+In particular real and Aronszajn types are not the only possible obstructions to the sharpness of Laver's theorem. \begin{thm} It is consistent with $\GCH$ that there is a non-$\sigma$-scattered linear order $L$ which contains no real or Aronszajn type and is minimal with respect to not being $\sigma$-scattered. \end{thm} Moreover, Theorem \ref{main} is related the following question which is due to Galvin. \begin{question} \cite[problem 4]{new_class_otp} Is there a linear order which is minimal with respect to not being $\sigma$-scattered and which has the property that all of its uncountable suborders contain a copy of $\omega_1$? \end{question} Note that a consistent negative answer is already given by Theorem \ref{no_real_Aronszajn}.
 Theorem \ref{main} does not answer Galvin's question because the linear order we introduce, has a lot of copies of $\omega_1^*$.